Lat Pulldowns

 #1 Wide Anterior Pulls

-The wide-grip lat pulldown is probably the most popular pulldown exercise; but, it is also the most effective.
-A study by Signorile et al. (2002) confirmed that of all 4 exercises in the study, this exercise recruited the latissimus dorsi more than the others.
-Moreover, this exercise also recruited the teres major more than the other 3 exercises, so wide grip lat pulldowns should definitely be in your exercise routine for back day!
+The wide-grip lat pulldown is probably the most popular pulldown exercise, and fortunately, it is also the most effective.
+A study by Signorile et al. (2002) confirmed that of all 4 exercises in the study, this exercise recruited the latissimus dorsi more than the other exercises.
+Moreover, anterior pulls also recruited the teres major more than the other 3 exercises, so wide grip lat pulldowns should definitely be in your exercise routine for back day!

 Pull-ups

 Don't have access to a pulldown machine?
 A similar exercise would be wide grip pull-ups (pictured below).
-Both of these exerises really target your lats.
+Both of these exercises target your lats, teres major, and more.
+And if you can't do a pull-up, the video below will also help you with your pull-up goals.

 pull-ups at pfta schools